 After exploring the falls and ten miles of the Historic Columbia River Highway, relax as we transport you back to the city to complete your experience of one of the most beautiful places in Oregon.

 Take a leisurely ride with Pedal Bike Tours to see several of the 40 microbreweries and brewpubs that make Portland “Beervana” and get to know America’s bicycle capital like a local!
-Work up your thirst with this fun and easy paced 3 hour, 5 mile tour past many of Oregon’s best loved breweries including:
+Work up your thirst with this fun and easy paced 3 hour, 5 mile tour past many of Oregon’s best loved breweries.
+Includes beer from 4 breweries!

 We’ll even tour one of them and see how the magic is made!
 Along the way we’ll point out all the best bars, restaurants and many Portland sights including Powell’s Books, Stumptown Coffee, Downtown, the Pearl District and Northwest Portland.
 We’ll ride past 8 local brewpubs including 6 which brew on site, and finish the tour with a pint of tasty, local brew at our shop.
 You’ll leave our shop with plenty of places to return to and continue sampling some of the best beer in Oregon!